mirrorworld-universe/mirrorworld-sdk-unity/README.md

 >Mirror World's Official Unity SDK

+Here is a graphic to introduce the SDK and teach you how to integrate it, if you like the video, you can just click on: https://www.youtube.com/watch?v=Bi8GHO9gmU4
 ## Getting started
 *We have tested our SDK on Unity 2022/Unity 2021/Unity 2020/Unity 2019 and ensured that our demo program can directly generate Android installation packages.
 Theoretically, higher versions of Unity should also work without problems.
 If your product is lower than the minimum version we tested, you may need to make some compatibility modifications to the SDK yourself.
 If you need any help with this, you can also contact us for assistance.*
 1. You should have a MirrorWorld developer account,you can register for it at [our official site](https://app.mirrorworld.fun).